gnolang/gno/docs/how-to-guides/effective-gno.md

 and properly configured from the get-go.
 Acting as a constructor, it sets the stage for the rest of your realm's lifecycle.

-### A Little Dependency is Better Than a Little Copying
+### A little dependency is better than a little copying

 In Go, there's a well-known saying by Rob Pike: ["A little copying is better than a little dependency"](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=568s).